Dageus/homelab/scripts/terraform/README.md

 pveum user token add terraform@pve terraform-token --privsep=0
 ```

-I would advice you to save this in a file where they can be easily loaded, either a `.env` file or a custom file like `terraforma.tfvars` with the format:
+I would advice you to save this in a file where they can be easily loaded, either a `.env` file or a custom file like `terraform.tfvars` with the format:

 ```ini
 token_secret = "XXXXX-XXXXX-XXXXX-XXXXX-XXXXX"